David Flusser

-David Flusser (Hebrew: דוד פלוסר; born 1917 – died 2000) was an Israeli professor of Early Christianity and Judaism of the Second Temple Period at the Hebrew University of Jerusalem.
+David Flusser (Hebrew: דוד פלוסר; September 15, 1917 – September 15, 2000) was an Israeli professor of Early Christianity and Judaism of the Second Temple Period at the Hebrew University of Jerusalem.

 Biography

 David Flusser was born in Vienna on 15 September 1917.
 He grew up in Příbram (Przibram, Pibrans, Freiberg i.B.), middle Bohemia, Czechoslovakia and attended the University of Prague.
 There he met a pastor, Josef Perl, who piqued his interest in Jesus and Christianity.
 As a young schoolboy his parents had sent him to a Christian school, but in Palestine during the late 1930s he became an observant Jew.
 Flusser emigrated to Mandatory Palestine, where he completed his doctorate at the Hebrew University of Jerusalem in 1957.
 He later taught in the Comparative Religions department for many years, mentoring many future scholars.

 David Flusser was the cousin of Vilém Flusser.

 Flusser died in Jerusalem on 15 September 2000, on his 83rd birthday.
 He was survived by his wife, Chana, 2 sons, Yochanan and Uri, and 7 grandchildren.